Skip to content

 Keyboard Shortcuts

-• Escape: Close detail panel
+• Escape: Close the detail panel

-• Click outside: Close detail panel
+• Click outside: Close the detail panel

 Next Steps